We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 Withdrawing

-The way you can withdraw will depend on which account you have.
-Please refer to your savings product account terms and conditions to check how and when withdrawals are allowed.
+The way you can withdraw money depends on the type of account you have.
+Please check your savings product account terms and conditions.
+These will tell you how and when you’re allowed to make withdrawals.

 Important information on scams